PeterCamilleri/CX16/docs/process.md

 ### Supply Voltage and Power Consumption

-Since the NMOS design relies on the current flow through a resistor, and that flow highly sensitive to the supply voltage, NMOS devices only operate over a narrow voltage range.
-The 6502 is specified for 5 volts &plusmn;5% or from 4.75 to 5.25 volts.
+Since the NMOS design relies on the current flow through a resistor, and that flow is highly sensitive to the supply voltage, NMOS devices only operate over a narrow voltage range.
+The 6502 is specified for 5 volts &plusmn;5% or a range from 4.75 to 5.25 volts.

 The CMOS design never lets current flow through a load resistor.
 The power supply voltage only needs to be enough to turn on the gates of the